To engage the members of the Youth Justice Network membership, and all its diversity, in a meaningful relationship.

 There were approximately 30 individuals present at this meeting that was led by Orville.
 The meeting consisted of Youth Court Workers, Youth Outreach Workers, Youth Mental Health Workers, the Police, Schools, Legal Clinics, Youth Probation Officers, Youth Employment Workers, Social Workers and many others whom attended to discuss their challenges and concerns around how "we" as a network can better work together to support young people in conflict with the law.
 This first meeting led to many recommendations around how "we" as a network can better support these youth as well as an opportunity for those to get to put a face to the names of many of the local Youth stakeholders they have been referring their youth too.
 As a result, everyone at the meeting was able to connect with each other around issues affecting young people in general as well as issues/challenges affecting specific young people.
 The opportunity to connect with each other in a safe space was grounds to a collaborative network of ongoing conversations and the development an ongoing schedule of meetings to connect, network as well as develop a mandate for this group.

-After a few meetings, it was decided by popular demand that the group has a regular schedule of meetings where we would share best practices and have an opportunity to network with each other.
+After a few meetings, it was decided by popular demand that the group create a regular schedule of meetings where we would share best practices and have an opportunity to network with each other.
 Orville then decided to create a name for this group that would be known as “The Youth Justice Network of Toronto”.
 The group has since been meeting every other month on a bi-monthly basis to share updates on new programming supporting youth in conflict with the law and youth facing multiple barriers.
 In addition, the network has also organized many trainings for youth workers over the years, as well as some members have gone out to the jails to support youth with re-integrating back into their communities.
 The attendance at the meetings have been quite steady over the years with many new Youth Workers joining the meetings to share information as well as network with others in the sector supporting youth in conflict with the law.
 An email distribution list for the Network had also been created to share relevant information around youth programming, trainings for Front-line youth workers, employment opportunities and general information regarding upcoming events.
-Today the distribution list has grown to consist of over 600 youth stakeholders and community champions supporting young people across the GTA and sharing information with each other on a regular basis.
+Today the distribution list has grown to consist of over 1300 youth stakeholders and community champions supporting young people across the GTA and sharing information with each other on a regular basis.